 There’s no better way to celebrate the red, white and blue than in Texas’ Capital City.
 The H-E-B Austin Symphony July 4th Concert & Fireworks is Austin's largest Independence Day celebration, held at Auditorium Shores.
 The festive evening features patriotic songs performed by the Austin Symphony, culminating in a spectacular grand finale fireworks display over Lady Bird Lake.

-Grab your friends and head out to the Austin360 Amphitheater at Circuit of The Americas for Willie Nelson’s 4th of July Picnic.
-Every year, Willie teams up with his closest pals to put on a star-studded day of music capped with a patriotic fireworks show.
-This year, Willie will be joined by Luke Combs, Alison Krauss, Jamey Johnson and more.
+Grab your friends and head out to the Austin360 Amphitheater at Circuit of The Americas for Willie Nelson’s Outlaw Music Festival.
+Willie will be teaming up with his closest pals to put on a star-studded day of music for this 14-city road trip, starting in Austin.
+This year, Willie will be joined by Chris Stapleton, Nathaniel Rateliff & The Night Sweats, Lucinda Williams, Yola and more.

-Every July, the Red River Cultural District hosts Hot Summer Nights – four days of free live music held at 20 different venues throughout the area.
+Every Summer, the Red River Cultural District hosts Hot Summer Nights – four days of free live music held at different venues throughout the area.
 Besides catching popular local acts, you’ll have the chance to sample scrumptious foods from local eateries.

 Texas Radio Live at Guero's Oak Garden.